avichal24/Heart-Health-Prediction/README.md

 Basically the above values are of medical standards, and moreover these are the basic required parameters to judge the heart health.
-In this, it acutally shows the people who have the same values of measurement and had suffered from a cronic heart diease, whose treatment process had started late due to improper prediction from doctors end.
+In this, it acutally shows the people who had the same values of measurement and have suffered from a cronic heart diease, whose treatment process had started late due to improper prediction from doctors end, and our main focus is to solve this issue by precting the heart health prior.

 ## Project Details

-The dataset comprises of the previous patients record in which the conclusion for having a heart disease or not is clearly given in target column
+The dataset comprises of the previous patients record in which the conclusion for having a heart disease or not is clearly given in Target column

 Now we have splitted the dataset into training and test sets in which the accuracy score could be predicted so that we can see